bhupinderbola/react-jss/readme.md

 ### Hot Module Replacement

 To add support for Hot Reloading the styles, you will need to add the [react-jss-hmr](https://github.com/felthy/react-jss-hmr) Webpack Plugin.

-How to setup the plugin is described there.
+How to correctly setup the plugin is described in the [readme](https://github.com/felthy/react-jss-hmr) .

 ### Server-side rendering